 II.B.3.
-Faculty Qualifications

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

-II.B.3.b) Subspecialty physician faculty members must:

-II.B.3.b).(1) have current certification in the subspecialty by the

-American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review program director.
+Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Psychiatry and Neurology or the American Osteopathic Board of Neurology and Psychiatry, or possess qualifications judged acceptable to the Review Committee.
+(Core) II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
 (Core)

-Committee.
-(Core)

-II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the